Who Wants to Be a Millionaire?: Original format

-The game show's revival for British television in 2018 reverted to the original arrangement used before 2007, but with one notable difference, in that the second safety net was made adjustable – once a contestant reached £1,000, the host asked them, before giving the next question, if they wished to set the next cash prize amount as the second safety net, with this allowing them to set up as high as £500,000 in their game as a result.
+The game show's revival for British television in 2018 reverted to the original arrangement used before 2007, but with one notable difference, in that the second safety net was made adjustable – once a contestant reached £1,000, the host asked them, before each subsequent question until a second safety net was set, if they wished to set the next cash prize amount as the second safety net, with this allowing them to set it as high as £500,000 in their game.

 American format

 The American version premiered on ABC in August 1999 as part of a two-week daily special event hosted by Regis Philbin.
 After this and a second two-week event aired in November 1999, ABC commissioned a regular series that launched in January 2000 and ran until June 2002.
 The syndication of the game show was conceived and debuted in September 2002.
 The only difference between it and the British version was episode length – 45 minutes, as opposed to the 60-minute length of the original version.
 The change meant that the preliminary round of the show Fastest Finger was eliminated, and contestants had to pass a more conventional game-show qualification test.
 After passing the qualification test and being chosen, when the show began, the host invited contestants to the studio.
-Exceptions to this arrangement, in which it was used under the name "Fastest Finger" included: primetime special editions of the programme; the 2004 series that was dubbed Super Millionaire, in which the final prize was increased to $10,000,000; and for the 10th-anniversary special of the American edition, which ran during August 2009 for eleven episodes.
+Exceptions to this arrangement, in which it was used under the name "Fastest Finger" included: primetime special editions of the program, the 2004 series that was dubbed Super Millionaire, in which the final prize was increased to $10,000,000, and for the 10th-anniversary special of the American edition, which ran during August 2009 for eleven episodes.
 The decision to remove this round later occurred in other international versions, including the British original, and several versions likes Russia, Holland and Costa Rica before its reinstatement in the renewed series.